Tips for Reducing Energy Consumption and Costs in Your Community

 • Remind residents to unplug electronic devices and chargers when they aren’t in use.
 Most electronics use electricity even when they are switched off.

-• Make sure your air conditioning system is working properly.
-Regular maintenance is essential to maintain the air conditioner's filters, coils, and fins efficiently.
-Clean filters can reduce your air conditioner's energy consumption by 5% to 15%, according to the US Department of Energy.
+• Give your air conditioning system a check-up.
+Regular maintenance is essential to keeping an air conditioner's filters, coils, and fins functioning efficiently.
+According to the U. S. Department of Energy, replacing a dirty, clogged filter with a clean one can lower your air conditioner's energy consumption by 5% to 15%.

 • Check your building’s insulation.
 You can save energy and money by increasing insulation in different areas, including walls and floors.
 This will keep your building cooler, especially in the summer.
 The cold air pumped out of an air conditioning system can be easily lost in uninsulated buildings because cool air flows toward warmer areas.
 Seal doors and windows with weatherstripping.
 This will help maintain a consistent temperature indoors and reduce heating and cooling load.